Top 29 Japanese Fashion Trends In 2022

 Furthermore, pattern-blocking asymmetrical designs add a further sense of modernity to this classic look.

-To finish it off and create a trendy look, pair your coatigan up with some statement earrings.
+To finish it off and create a trendy look, pair your coatigan with some statement earrings.

 15/29